Fabricatable-Machines/Humphrey2/README.md

 *The adjustable feet enable leveling.
 What kind of sawhorse or legs to use is open.*

 ![](img/first-prod-and-assembly-12.JPG)
-*Using masonry thread and three washers to make the outer walls carrying the X rails as straigth as possible.
+*Using masonry thread and three washers to make the outer walls carrying the X rails as straight as possible.
 As spirit level is used to try to make the assembly flat.*

 ![](img/first-prod-and-assembly-13.JPG)
-*The gantry has spcer nuts so shorter screws can be used*
+*The gantry has spacer nuts so shorter screws can be used*

 ![](img/first-prod-and-assembly-14.JPG)
-*Again, all holes thread milled during manufacturing makes asssembly super fast*
+*Again, all holes thread milled during manufacturing makes assembly super fast*

 ![](img/first-prod-and-assembly-15.JPG)
 *Gantry feet parts*